 dialog now.
 Graduated symbology type allows you to break down the data in a column in

 unique classes and choose a different style for each of the classes.
 We

-can think of classifying our life expectancy data into 3 classes, LOW,
+can think of classifying our life expectancy data into 3 classes,

-MEDIUM and HIGH.
+HIGH.
 Choose LIFEXPCT as the Column and

 choose 3 as the classes.
 You will see there are many Mode

 optionsa vailable.
 Let us see the logic behind each of these modes.